-I delight to do thy will, O my God: yea, thy law is within my heart.
+I delight to do your will, O my God, and your law is within my heart.
 (Psalms 40:8)

-Thou lovest righteousness, and hatest wickedness: therefore God, thy God, hath anointed thee with the oil of gladness above thy fellows.
+You love righteousness and hate wickedness; therefore God, your God, has anointed you with the oil of gladness more than your companions.
 (Psalms 45:7)

 Jesus stood out among all others as loving the Father’s Person, will, and ways.
 Therefore God anointed Him with the oil of gladness.

 Finally in Gethsemane the will, the obedience of Christ was tested to the ultimate degree.
-In an agony of committal and subjection Christ cried out, “Not my will, but thine, be done.”
+In an agony of committal and subjection Christ cried out, “Not my will, but yours be done.”

 Christ’s perfect obedience to God is in contrast to the pride and willfulness of Satan, Satan’s angelic followers, Adam, and the children of Adam.